 To login to the MCCF EDI TAS Portal:

-Enter the VHAs URL for the MCCF EDI TAS Portal into the address bar of your Internet browser (https://vaww.eRevenue.va.gov)
+Enter the VHAs URL for the MCCF EDI TAS Portal into the address bar of your Internet browser (https://vaww.eRevenue.va.gov).

 All VA users will be redirected to the VA Single Sign-On page (Figure 1).
 VA users must sign in to and be authenticated by the Single Sign-On System in order to access the MCCF EDI TAS Portal.